 STAUNTON, Va.
-(WHSV) — Later this month, you'll have the chance to safely dispose of prescription drugs you no longer need.
+(WHSV) — In late October, you'll have the chance to safely dispose of prescription drugs you no longer need.

 WHSV file image from drug collection during National Prescription Drug Take Back Day in Dayton in 2016